SAP/spartacus-docs/_pages/dev/features/variants.md

 - Cart items (for example, see the `CartItemComponent`)
 - Account pages, such as Order History, Order Page, Wish List, Cancellations and Returns, and so on.

-By default, the `spartacussampledataaddon` AddOn includes style and size variants in the `apparel-spa` storefront, and a color variant in the `electronics-spa` storefront.
+By default, the `spartacussampledata` extension includes style and size variants in the `apparel-spa` storefront, and a color variant in the `electronics-spa` storefront.

 ## Adding a Custom Variant Type